codekiln/insta-graphql-django/stepped-solutions/01_environment_setup/02_pycharm_setup.md

 [`runserver_plus`](https://django-extensions.readthedocs.io/en/latest/runserver_plus.html),
 which has a Werkzeug-based debugger.

-These instructions are adapted from [Pycharm Docs - Running your application under Docker-Compose #](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#run), but they apply to both the PyCharm Professional and Community editions.
+These instructions are adapted from [Pycharm Docs - Running your application under Docker-Compose](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#run), but they apply to both the PyCharm Professional and Community editions.

-1. On the main menu choose Run | Edit Configurations...;
+1. On the main menu choose `Run | Edit Configurations...`
-2. in the dialog that opens, click the + sign (Add Run/Debug configuration for a Django Server) and select _Django Server_
+2. in the dialog that opens, click the &#43; sign (Add Run/Debug configuration for a Django Server) and select _Django Server_
 3. Name: Django Runserver
 4. Host should be set to `0.0.0.0` and port should be `8001`